saivachandran/aws-gui/Aws-s3.md

    5. must start with lowecaseletter or number

 * object (file) have key, key is fullpath
-* There is no concept of directories in bucket
 * Maximum size is 5Tb
 * if uploading morethan 5Gb use multipart upload
-*